Stroll with me through Madrid’s Literary Quarter and learn about writers and artists, past and present.

 Related: Madrid’s Oldest Chocolateria

 The tale of a genius unrecognised in his time whispers through these narrow streets.
-It passes the 19th century Casa Alberto, painted in blood-like burgundy red to signal its role as a bar and an eatery to a population who, ironically given the location, largely couldn’t read.
+It passes the 19th century Casa Alberto, painted in blood-like burgundy red to signify its role as a bar to a population who, ironically given the location, largely couldn’t read.

 Yet the mark of a city that bursts with culture is that not only does it look back, and remember, but that it also looks forwards and celebrates.

-Spanish street artists Remed & Okuda scattered silver, sunflower yellow, hot pink and sky blue across the quarter in a three day festival called Streets of Colour (that’s not a translation, it seems that the English language is sexy and cool these days.)
+Spanish street artists Remed & Okuda scattered silver, sunflower yellow, hot pink and sky blue across the quarter in a three day festival called Streets of Colour (that’s not a translation, it seems that English is sexy these days.)

-And for all my love of history and (shh, it’s not sexy, museums,) what interests me most about both is how they leave me feeling about today.
+And for all my love of history and (shh, it’s not sexy, museums,) what interests me most about both is how they make me feel.

 Inspired to work harder to create a better world?